CarterKoopa/discrete-sudoku/README.md

 ```

 ## Methodology
+Running a sudoku puzzle through a graph coloring algorithm attempting to solve it.

 Algorithms used: <br>
 **1. Brute Force** <br>
 **2. Greedy**  <br>
 **3. Welsh Powell**  <br>
 **4. DSatur**  <br>
+**5. Backtracking** <br>

 ## Common Errors
 Many of the algorithms applied may have an extended run time or may run infinitely.